dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 ## Link credentials

 During the early stages of the Snowflake Native App preview, users were only required to exist in the Snowflake platform and could access dbt Cloud via the app without having a corresponding user.
-This is no longer the case, and every Snowflake user must also have dbt Cloud account access.
+This is no longer the case, and every Snowflake user must also have dbt Cloud account access with a [developer license](/docs/cloud/manage-access/seats-and-users).

 For existing accounts with the Snowflake Native App configured, users will be prompted to authenticate with dbt Cloud the next time they log in.
 This is a one-time process if they have a user in dbt Cloud.
 If they don’t have a dbt Cloud user, they will be denied access, and an admin will need to [create one](/docs/cloud/manage-access/invite-users).